Intensive 9-wk program

 If you are interested in this program for yourself or someone on your team, but cannot attend the fall cohort, please complete this form and we will keep you informed when the Spring cohort is open for registration.
 This program runs twice per calendar year.

-This program will develop your leadership competencies in:
+This program develops participant knowledge and leadership competencies in:

 Facilitators